 An uninterruptible power supply combines the features of a surge protector and an automatic voltage regulator while providing a short-term battery backup.
 It can be used for other electronic devices, but it’s mostly used with desktop computers.

 The whole point of all this protection is to not only protect your electronic devices, but to keep the costs of replacement to a minimum.
-I’d rather replace a $10 automatic voltage regulator than my $1000 television.
+I’d rather replace a $10 automatic voltage regulator than a $500 television.